The Most Stunning Places to Visit in Malaysia

 Here are the 25 best places to visit in Malaysia – as recommended by world travelers.
 We share all our PRO tips to help you plan the perfect Malaysia itinerary below.

 Malaysia is a fantastic destination to explore.
 The country packs the perfect mix of bustling cities, serene nature escapes and jaw dropping islands.
-With so many wonderful places to see, it might be hard choosing exactly where to go in Malaysia.
+With so many wonderful places to see in Malaysia, it might be hard choosing exactly where to go in Malaysia.
 For this reason, I recently asked fellow blogging friends to share their favorite places to visit in Malaysia to help you plan the perfect Malaysia trip and help you decide how to spend your time in Malaysia.

 However, before you choose which places to visit in Malaysia, these Malaysia travel tips will also come in handy.